-Note: This essay is the concluding chapter of my book, The High King of Heaven: Discovering the Master Keys to the Great End Time Debate (Redemption Press, 2014).
-For a close study of many of the biblical texts cited here, please see the book itself, along with the relevant essays posted on my website and blog.
+Note: This essay is an extract from my book, The Great End Time Debate (Redemption Press, 2022).
+For a close study of many of the biblical texts cited here, please consult the book itself, along with the relevant essays posted here on my website and blog.

 The Signs of His Coming

-In our study we learned that the Lord Jesus and his apostles unveiled a body of signs by which Christians may know that the Parousia is drawing near.
-Strictly speaking, we cannot call them elements of the Consummation, for they only herald the end rather than bring it to pass.
-Nevertheless, because these signs are so closely associated with the Consummation—and so helpful for God’s pilgrim people—we do well to remember them afresh.
+We have seen that Christ and the apostles gave us a body of signs by which we may know that the Parousia and the Consummation are drawing near.
+Again, in strictness we cannot call them elements of the Consummation, since they are providential events that herald the Consummation rather than supernatural events that actually bring it to pass.
+Nevertheless, because they are so closely associated with the Consummation—and so vital for the spiritual health of God’s people—we do well to consider them afresh.